Women splashing at pool party

 • Here are some ways anxiety might show up in your life — over-thinking, analyzing situations endlessly to figure out if you did anything wrong, difficulty sleeping, busy mind, tightness in your chest, panic attacks, jumping to the worst case scenario. or having perfectionistic standards.

-• I use a combination of therapy modalities including CBT, ACT and Exposure Therapy (learn more about them here).
+• We use a combination of therapy modalities including CBT, ACT and Exposure Therapy (learn more about them here).
 We work on identifying triggers, recognizing how anxiety feels in your body, and learning many ways to tolerate it when it comes.
 You’ll slowly work towards incorporating things back into your life that you might be avoiding because they make you anxious.

 • I might recommend that you meet with a psychiatrist or psychiatric nurse practitioner to evaluate if medications are the right fit.
 I think about medication as one tool in the toolbox, and medications can help people access other coping skills more effectively.